Save £490* - Compare quotes

 3. Check fees are itemised with no hidden costs

 Check that cheap conveyancing solicitor quotes aren’t missing hidden costs.
+For example, does the quote include disbursements fees?
 Do your research and make sure you are aware of what the final bill will be; our guide on conveyancing solicitor fees will help.

 And whatever you do, avoid solicitors/conveyancers who charge an hourly rate, and be wary of any quote that does not fully itemise all charges.